 Wendy enjoys mountain biking, backpacking and traveling with her husband, friends and family.

-Joel Mathews, PA-C assists in surgery and cares for patients recovering from surgery.
+Joel Mathews, PA-C assists in surgery and cares for patients recovering from surgery in both acute and primary care settings.
 He is a fellow of the Idaho Academy of Physician Assistants and the American Association of Physician Assistants.

-Joel enjoys working on complex medical problems.
-He earned his bachelor's degree in political science from the University of Illinois at Urbana Champaign, his pre-medicine degree from City Colleges of Chicago - Harry S Truman College, and his master's degree in physician assistant studies from Idaho State University.
-In his free time, he enjoys the outdoors, sports, and fishing.
+Joel earned his bachelor's degree in political science from the University of Illinois at Urbana Champaign, his pre-medicine degree from City Colleges of Chicago - Harry S Truman College, and his master's degree in physician assistant studies from Idaho State University.
+He also serves as a preceptor and lecturer in physician assistant studies for Idaho State University.
+In his free time, Joel enjoys the outdoors, sports, and fishing.

 Watch these videos to learn more about preparing for your surgery, procedure details, and recovery.